 The Texas Medical Center (TMC) is home to the largest concentration of medical professional and experts anywhere in the world.
-Collectively, the Texas Medical Center is the largest employer in Houston.
-The most recent figures show that there are currently 50,000 life science students studying at TMC institutions, and 5,700 researchers, with an additional 17,500 faculty who educate the next generation of health professionals.
-The Library plays a vital role for the institutions inhabiting the 1,345 square acre campus that is the TMC.
+Collectively, the Texas Medical Center is the largest employer in Houston and the 8th largest business district in the United States.
+The TMC includes 50 medicine-related institutions, including 21 hospitals and two specialty institutions, two medical schools, six nursing schools, and schools of dentistry, public health, and pharmacy.
+The TMC Library plays a vital role for the institutions inhabiting the 2.10 square mile campus that is the TMC.

-The TMC Library is one of the 56 institutions that make up the Texas Medical Center.
-Unique to medical and research libraries across the country, The TMC Library is a private, stand-alone and not-for-profit organization independent from any university or research institution.
+The TMC Library is one of the 50+ institutions that make up the Texas Medical Center.
+Unique to medical and research libraries across the country, The TMC Library is a private, stand-alone, and not-for-profit organization independent from any university or research institution.
 In 2020, we concluded a major renovation to modernize our space to better meet the needs of current and future students, faculty, staff, and researchers.

 The official name of the Library is “Houston Academy of Medicine-Texas Medical Center Library.”
 It is located at 1133 John Freeman Blvd., conveniently situated between the two major medical schools on the TMC campus, Baylor College of Medicine and the McGovern Medical School of The University of Texas Health Science Center at Houston.
-It employs a fully-functioning administrative and executive staff.
+It employs a complete administrative, professional, and executive staff.
 The Library operates under a DBA as The TMC Library.

 -Dr. Patricia Starck, Dean of the School of Nursing at UTHealth